juicyllama/llana/README.md

 ### Authentication

-We provide 3 special extra endpoints which are not generated based on your database schema.
+We provide a special extra endpoint, the only one not generated based on your database schema.

 * `/auth/login`

-* `/auth/logout`
-* `/auth/reset`
+This endpoint will take the users login credentials and return back a JWT token, which can be used as authentication for other endpoints (see Restrictions below).

-By defualt, these expect a table named `users` with the fields `email` and `password`, you can override these settings in in the `src/config/auth.config.ts` file.
+By defualt, this expects a table named `users` with the fields `email` and `password`, you can override these settings in in the `src/config/auth.config.ts` file.

 ### Restrictions